 The second major change that Dreadnought brought is less obvious but in many ways more important.
 Dreadnought was the first large warship to use steam turbines instead of reciprocating engines.
 This increased her speed from the previous standard of 18 kts to 21 kts, saved 1000 tons, and most importantly allowed her to maintain high speed for much longer without the risk of mechanical failure.
 This was a vital component of Fisher's other innovation, what we now call net-centric warfare.
 The high sustained speed of the new ships allowed them to cover greater areas, based on the improved information gathering and dissemination system that Fisher set up.2

 Dreadnought broke new ground in other areas, too.
 Her hull was about 18% lighter by volume than that of the proceeding Lord Nelson class, and she set a new standard for watertight integrity, removing most doors below the waterline.
-The only area without major improvement was armor, which was actually slightly less than in the Lord Nelson.
+The only area without major improvement was armor, which was actually slightly lighter than in the Lord Nelsons.

 The design process began in November of 1904, initially with plans for 6 turrets.
 The first set of designs included the obvious (a hexagonal layout), the slightly less obvious (three superfiring3 turrets on each end) and the weird (Design G, above, a triangle at each end, with two turrets abreast and a superfiring turret above them).
 Eventually, it was decided that muzzle blast made the later two designs infeasible.
 Blast interference between the wing turrets meant that the aft pair was replaced by a single centerline turret, producing the arrangement used in Dreadnought.